ahoucbvtw/PTT_Beauty_Crawler/README.md

 # PTT_Beauty_Crawler
-Use Scrapy and Selenium to crawl the Beauty if PTT
+Use Scrapy and Selenium to crawl the Beauty of PTT

 Run Scrapy:
 1. cd to PTT_Beauty_Crawler/ptt_Beauty path.